datadiscoveries/Yelp_Sentiment_Analysis/README.md

 **Applications:**<br>
 1. The restaurant can use the model to analyze negative reviews in finding specific areas needing improvement (food, service, ambiance, pricing, or specialty meals).
-Analyzing positive reviews will help the business identify specific attributes of the restaurant that should be reinforced.
+Reading positive reviews will help the business identify specific attributes of the restaurant that should be reinforced.
 2. Reputation management personnel can use the model to quickly address the concerns of negative reviewers, and likewise engage with positive reviewers to show appreciation for repeat business.
 3. The model can be used to monitor trends in customer sentiment over time to help the business better understand if specific changes have made a positive or negative impact.
 4. Additional yelp data, including ratings and customer sentiment for competing restaurants, can be scraped to offer additional insight from reviewers.
 The restaurant can then identify specific areas that should be improved to gain a competitive edge, learn what customers care about most, and learn successful strategies implemented by other restaurants, particularly for competing restaurants.